-Envelopes and clips might seem small, but they are powerful weapons in the fight against overspending.
+Envelopes might seem small, but they are powerful weapons in the fight against overspending.
 They can help you manage your money better than you ever have before.
-Put the envelope or clip system to the test and watch how quickly you’ll become intentional about how you’re spending your money!
+Put the envelope system to the test and watch how quickly you’ll become intentional about how you’re spending your money!

 Ready to get started using the envelope system?
 Check out our collection of envelopes and wallets to find the perfect one for you!

 And if you want to take the envelope system to the next level, check out the new Rachel Cruze Wallet!
 It has four built-in envelopes to keep tabs on exactly how much money is left in those budget categories you use the most.
 Using the Rachel Cruze Wallet will help you keep track of your spending, stay within your limits, and feel confident about your budget.
 Get yours today!